 How Many Employers use Personality Tests When Hiring?

 The Society for Human Resource Management reports that 22 percent of employers utilize personality and behavioral assessments to assist them in the hiring process.
 When used alone, these tests may not give an effective projection of an employee’s performance.
-Combined with other data and tolls; however, they can serve as a powerful resource for recruiters.
+Combined with other data and tools, however, they can serve as a powerful resource for recruiters.

 The pros and cons of personality tests for recruiting are bountiful, so companies should carefully weigh them before use.

-Benefits of Personality Tests in Recruitment
+Benefits of Personality Tests For Hiring

 - Learning the unique information personality tests provide can help recruiters and headhunters study a candidate’s potential fit within a company culture.